ma5014/my-freestyle-project/proposal.md

 Problem Statement

 Primary User:
-Any individual who wants to track the stock prices by industry or sector.
+Any individual who wants to track the stock prices by industry or sector. provide an easy way to track all the stocks in a centralized location.

 User need:
-As a user, I would like to create different categories, sector and historical prices/information and sort them by key parameters like highest, lowest closing price and stock graph.
+As a user,  I would like to create different categories, sector and historical prices/information, and present stock value, portfolio value, and individual stock price for an individual check.
+Sort them by key parameters like highest, lowest closing price and stock graph.
 The user would only provide industry or sector and the program will output all companies based on that particular industry.
 The list will be shared in the CSV format.
 The application would retrieve data from the NASDAQ website and organize them in way to provide user basic information
 Information inputs